 We just had one with friends.
 Judy and Bob started us off with Empanadas, Ceviche, and Pisco Sours.
 Then we wandered down to our house for some of this Chilled Asparagus Soup which was followed by Hasenpfeffer, Mustard Thyme Spatzle, and Julia Child’s braised carrots, which we enjoyed with a magnum of Chateau Montelena Chardonnay.
 Finally dessert at John and Stephanie’s, a decadent chocolate mousse served alongside a tart, buttery lemon square, served with coffee and cordials.
 YUM, and FUN.

 This recipe is light, fresh and flavorful.
 I tasted it both hot and cold and liked the cold version better so I served it that way.
 Although it was also delicious hot.
 But either way you eat it, I would make it the day before you plan to serve to give everything time to meld their flavors together.

-Another great thing about this soup is I made it with both the tender and the tougher bottoms of the asparagus stalks, that part I normally throw away (well, I put in compost but not everyone composts and my chicken aren’t really crazy about asparagus, so this was a great use for them.
+Another great thing about this soup is I made it with both the tender and the tougher bottoms of the asparagus stalks, that part I normally throw away, well, I put them in the compost but not everyone composts and my chicken aren’t really crazy about asparagus, so this was a great use for them.
 Just remember when you are trimming the asparagus to keep some of those beautiful tips for garnish.
 Not critical, but nice for presentation!